 Easier said than done, right?
-If it’s worth gaining local and lifetime customers, getting a real address will prove valuable.
+If it’s worth gaining local and lifetime customers through local search, getting a real address will prove valuable.
 While this probably isn’t the most simple solution, it certainly is a viable one.
 This is best for those businesses targeting a specific city in a highly competitive industry.

 4. Continually Optimize